JedS6391/LGP/docs/source/guide/environment.rst

 - Constants
 - Operations
 - Register Set
+- Random State

 The Register Set is slightly different in that it depends on information provided by the construction dependencies and is initialised internally as a *global reference* register set, so that programs can acquire a fresh register set at any time.

 Nothing special needs to be done for initialisation components --- provided that the construction components given were valid, the components will be automatically loaded as appropriate and operate behind-the-scenes.

+During initialisation, the environment will construct a random number generator instance.
+This RNG is a globally accessible value and should be used whenever a RNG is required.
+This allows the system to provide determinism where it is required.

 Registered Components
 =====================